North Coimbatore Flyover

 Coimbatore North Flyover is a flyover in coimbatore.
 It is built across the railway line connecting coimbatore main junction and coimbatore north junction.
-The flyover was built to ease traffic congestion.

 History

 Construction began in August 1991 and ended five years later.
 Earlier there was a malfunctioning railway gate here, which used to cause huge traffic snarls during peak hours.
 This flyover was built to replace that traffic gate.
-It is built across the railway line connecting coimbatore main junction and coimbatore north junction.
 The flyover was built to ease traffic congestion.

 Location

 It is located in Mettupalayam Road, Coimbatore.